umr1085-irset/web-front/src/contents/hudeca/institutions.md

-The genomics viewer was developped by Scilicium in the context of the HuDeCA project and as part of the research carried out at IRSET.
+Uncover was developped by Scilicium  as part of the research carried out at IRSET.
 The application is hosted by Genouest.

 ............................